PSA email servers

 There are three PSA email servers:

-The system uses the PSA invoice email server to send invoices to customers.
+• The invoice email server sends invoices to customers.

-The system can use the PSA incoming email server to parse and convert incoming emails into tickets, and assign these tickets to the relevant user or company.
+• The incoming email server parses and converts incoming emails into tickets, and assigns these tickets to the relevant user or company.

 PSA email server protocols

-Each PSA email server can have the following protocol type:
+The two outbound PSA email servers can have the following protocol types:

 For an Office365 protocol type, the system uses the current browser session to detect if you are already signed in to a Microsoft Office365 MFA account.
 If you are, it activates the integration with the email details of that Microsoft account.
 If you are not, it asks you to sign-in.